micka99el/FinancialDistressDetector/README.md

 This project aims to develop a predictive model to identify bankruptcy events within financial datasets.
 The goal is to build a machine learning model that can accurately classify clients as either bankrupt or non-bankrupt based on their financial attributes and indicators.

 ## Dataset
 The dataset used for this project contains historical financial data for various credit applicants, including features such as vintage year, monthly installment, loan balance, and bureau score.
-The dataset is available in the file `Default_Data.csv`.
+The dataset is available in the file `Default_Data.xslx`.

 ## Methodology
 The project follows the following methodology: